Elemento-Modular-Cloud/elemento-marketplace-web/mailu/README.md

 - [YouTube Tutorial](https://www.youtube.com/watch?v=ScarlmgD0dU)

 ## Setup
-It is very important to change the SECRET_KEY in the mailu.env with a random generated key on every deployment:
+It is very important to change the SECRET_KEY in the mailu.env with a random generated 16 characters key on every deployment:
 ```
 SECRET_KEY=xxxxxxxxxxxxxxxx
 ```

 To launch:
 ```
-cd /mailu
+cd mailu

 docker compose -f mailserver-compose.yml up -d
 ```